rebeloper/Stax/README.md

 ### 🦾 Auto-scrolling

 We can also automatically scroll to a specific view.
 You might want to delay the scroll by `0.05` when you are scrolling upon initializing the view controller.
 Default `delay` is `0`.
 Default `animated` is `true`.
 You must specifiy the `axis` of the scroll.
+You may also set an optional offset too.

 ```
 // MARK: - Views